hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 for `ExecutionPlanBuilder` to choose code path with member pruning during execution plans creation.
 As a helpful API for SQL's `CreateDagVisitor`, we introduced new wrapper for both `ProcessorMetaSupplier` and `ProcessorSupplier` - `memberPruningProcessorMetaSupplier`, where `doesWorkWithoutInput` method returns `false`.
-In `ExecutionPlanBuilder` we checks that all vertices in DAG does not work without input and then we can apply member pruning.
+In `ExecutionPlanBuilder` we checks that all vertices in DAG does not work without input, and then we can apply member pruning.

 ### Processor pruning